-This list defines some of the terms used in Paul Meier Dialect Services’ products.
+This glossary defines some of the terms used in Paul Meier Dialect Services’ products.
 All these terms appear in those products in italics.
-Further technical information can be found in the charts of the International Phonetic Association, reproduced in PMDS texts and ebooks, and on this site at http://www.paulmeier.com/ipacharts/.
+Further technical information can be found in the charts of the International Phonetic Association, reproduced in PMDS texts and ebooks, and on this site at https://www.paulmeier.com/ipacharts/.
 Text in Roman letters appearing between forward slash marks, such as /text/, denotes English spelling while text appearing between square brackets, such as [tɛkst], is phonetic transcription.
-(If you’re having trouble viewing the phonetic symbols on this page, you may view this information in PDF form at http://www.paulmeier.com/glossary.pdf.
+(If you’re having trouble viewing the phonetic symbols on this page, you may view this information in PDF form at https://www.paulmeier.com/glossary.pdf.

 accent reduction: term often used to describe the process of modifying a non-prestige dialect or accent, or changing a foreign-language accent toward a perceived standard, mainstream, or prestige dialect.